 The most obvious solution to fix a Driver issue is to simply update the drivers, so follow the steps below and see if it fixes the problem for you.

-Click on your Killer Wireless Adapter and hit Alt + Enter
+- Open Device Manager again, click on your Killer Wireless Adapter, and hit

 on your keyboard.

-The installer will now download and install all the necessary files on your system.
+- The installer will now download and install all the necessary files on your system.
 Once done, click on ‘Restart’ to restart your system.
-Make sure you save any open documents and other data that might be important to you.

-The update will now start downloading and it should now be automatically installed on your system.
-Once installed, you will be prompted to restart your system.
-Confirm the changes and restart your system at the earliest.
+- The update will now start downloading and it should now be automatically installed on your system.

-The latest update for Windows 11 Killer Wireless Network adapter should now have fixed your Wi-Fi issues after a restart.
+The latest update for Windows 11 Killer Wireless Network adapter should fix your Wi-Fi issues after a restart.

 5.2 Using a third-party software

 Windows update provides automatic updates for your drivers, but it won’t always provide you with the updates that you need.
-Users often make use of third-party software to get automatic updates for the drivers on their PC/Laptop.
-Follow the guide below to get you started.
+This is where third-party software can get automatic updates for the drivers on your PC/Laptop.

 - Snappy Driver Installer | Download Link